A mighty eighty seven point five eight: Thank you, Neeraj Chopra

 87.03m.
 He liked it.
 We liked it.

 The rest of the field came and went, Vetter included.
 No one got close to his mark.
-Every Indian fan watching was arguably a bundle of nerves, but when the camera panned to Chopra between his attempts, he seemed like he was the most relaxed man in the entire stadium.
+Every Indian fan watching was perhaps a bundle of nerves, but when the camera panned to Chopra between his attempts, he seemed like he was the most relaxed man in the entire stadium.
 Surely he wasn’t?
 Is he really that cool?

 Maybe he was.
 His routine seemed the most loose among the 12 finalists.
 His run-up, the most smooth.
 It showed when he released the javelin for the second time.